 When to Plant Trees

 For the long answer to the question of when to plant trees, we will remember what has been said above -- but then just expand on it a bit.
-To begin, I need to introduce some vocabulary items:
+To begin, we need to introduce some vocabulary items:

 Planting trees when they are dormant (or, at least, when they are not operating at their peak growth rate) is advisable since that is when handling them is least disruptive to them.
-When do they go dormant?
+But when do they go dormant?
 In the Northern Hemisphere, they begin to enter dormancy at some point in the autumn and begin to leave it at some point in the spring.

 When to Plant Trees That Are Deciduous